Skip to content

 A short intro, about scripting with MQTT.fx can be found here:

 Scripts can be easily made available for execution via the UI.
-At start MQTT.fx is scanning a folder named “scripts” located in the MQTT.fx working directory.
+At the start, MQTT.fx scans a folder named “scripts” located in the MQTT.fx working directory.
 The location of this directory differs per OS:

 Mac OSX